 My other childhood daydream was about a garbage truck.
 It didn’t have garbage though.
 Inside the truck was an underwater village.
 I remember I’d be in scuba gear.
 I would approach a door.
 It would open.
 Inside was another door.
 The first door would close.
 The water would be drained, then I’ll enter the second door.
 The second door was the real entrance to the house.

 I want to do something brave.
 I want to do something more.
 What that is, I don’t know.
-I guess I just have to do, do, and do.
-Let life take me wherever I should be.
+I guess I just have to let life take me wherever I should be.
 I can never know where I should go, so I should just keep moving.
-Doing this is one step.
+Starting this blog is one step.

 So now the psychological part.
 How can one differentiate between psychological and emotional?
 Aren’t human beings thinker-feelers?
 Well, so far I feel sane.
 I only get paranoid when I watch Criminal Minds, and I’m like shit there’s an unsub!